BINAYKUMAR943/SKY_assignment/readme.md

 ## Setting up the envrionment
-Create a virtual environment, install all the required packages mentioned in the requirements.txt file
+Create a virtual environment, activate the same, and install all the required packages mentioned in the requirements.txt file using below commands.

 ```

 virtualenv .venv
+.venv/Scripts/activate
 pip3 install -r requirements.txt

 ```